philmain28/philsol/README.md

 - See *examples/example_build.py* for an example in building geometry using PIL/Pillow

 ## To do
-- Solve for z componant and H fields
-- More boundry condition options
+- More boundry condition options Bloch, PML...
-- Example of RGB as x,y,z refractive indices in imported images
+- GPU eigensolving